pogobanane/foxhole-screenparse/README.md

 Clone this repository with all submodules: `git clone --recurse-submodules [repourl]`

+Run a debugging server: `make debug`

-The webpage has no backend, so just shove the files into some webroot or so.
+The webpage has no backend, so just shove the files into some webroot or so (i.e. `make install`).

 # Conribute